BarneyShi/Blog/source/_posts/reverse-vowels-of-a-string.md

 title: Leetcode 345 - Reverse vowels of a string
 date: 2021-11-10 02:23:55
 tags:
-- double pointer
+- double pointers
 ---
 **`Note:`**
 - Use `2D array` to initialize a map.
-- Use `Double pointer`.
+- Use `Double pointers`.

 **`Question:`**